yuktidave/sales-dashboard-tableau/README.md

-# sales-dashboard-tableau
-I created an interactive Tableau dashboard using a video game sales dataset to analyze global trends from 1980 to 2016.
-It highlights top games, publishers, genres, and regional sales.
-Users can filter by platform, year, and genre to explore patterns and insights across the gaming industry.

 # 🎮 Video Game Sales Dashboard | Tableau Public

 I have created an interactive **Video Game Sales Dashboard** using **Tableau Public** to explore and analyze global video game sales data from 1980 to 2020.
 The dashboard offers insights into top-performing games, genres, publishers, and platforms using visualizations like bar charts, area charts, bubble charts, and treemaps.